Litter Box Liners: Do They Actually Work or Cause More Problems?

 When You Might Skip Litter Box Liners

-Litter box liners aren’t always the best solution, even if they seem convenient at first.
+Litter box liners are not always the best solution, even if they seem convenient at first.

-If a cat constantly digs or scratches at the bottom of the box, liners usually don’t last.
+If a cat constantly digs or scratches at the bottom of the box, liners usually do not last.
 Even thicker ones can end up torn within a few days, which turns cleanup into more work instead of less.

-In setups where odor is the main issue, liners don’t always solve the problem.
-If anything slips underneath or the liner doesn’t sit properly, smells can build up just as quickly.
+In setups where odor is the main issue, liners do not always solve the problem.
+If anything slips underneath or the liner does not sit properly, smells can build up just as quickly.

-If odor is the main frustration, it’s worth looking into a more reliable setup for controlling litter box odor long-term rather than relying on liners alone.
+If odor is the main frustration, it is worth looking into a more reliable setup for controlling litter box odor long-term rather than relying on liners alone.

 Frequently Asked Questions About Litter Box Liners